 The goal of the program is to take individual students’ needs and learning styles into consideration and prepare students for a positive high school experience.
 The counseling program is designed to advocate for student needs and support all students’ academic and personal development.
 Aspects of the program include weekly class meetings, one on one support as needed, helping students acclimate to the BUA community, and assistance with transition between grade levels.
 The program involves outreach to and collaboration with University resources, outside practitioners, and ongoing communication with parents, faculty, and administration.

 The school counseling model at Boston University Academy is designed to support students’ academic and social-emotional needs.
 The school counselor assists students throughout their high school experience and is available for any student that may need additional support navigating challenges both in and out of the classroom.
 The counselor’s role is focused on the well-being and healthy development of students.
 As a result, the counselor is easily accessible to all students and families.
 Consultation is available to help students and families who may need outside resources and/or support.
-Learning accommodations are organized in the counseling department and facilitated by the school counselor.

 Peer tutors volunteer their time to help BUA students who are having difficulty in a particular academic subject.
 They have weekly meetings with students to help them learn and understand material and develop successful work and study habits.
-Students can request a peer tutor through the assistant head for academics.

 The university liaison is a conduit of communication between BUA and the instructors at the University.
 The university liaison communicates feedback to the student, advisor, and parents.
 The University Liaison meets biweekly with juniors as part of junior class meeting to provide guidance with the transition to the University program and coursework.